 Definition of Risk-Weighted Assets.
-As of March 2015, RWAs were calculated in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules.
+As of December 2015, RWAs were calculated in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules.

-For additional information about the Revised Capital Framework, including the transitional provisions related to new deductions from CET1, and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
-Regulation and Capital Adequacy," in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Also see "Regulation," in Part I, Item 1 "Business" in our 2014 Form 10-K for additional information about our regulatory capital requirements.
+For additional information about the Revised Capital Framework, including the transitional provisions related to new deductions from CET1 and other components of capital, and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
+Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K. Also see "Regulation" in Part I, Item 1 "Business" in our 2015 Form 10-K for additional information about our regulatory capital requirements.